All accidents can result in serious injuries, or fatalities. Regardless of the vehicles involved, there can still be casualties.

 - Lost wages

-Speak with a Car Accident Attorney in Phoenix at Lorona Mead today to learn more about the safety on the road and how you can receive the compensation after you have been involved in a car accident.
+Speak with a Car Accident Attorney in Kansas City at Mayer & Rosenberg, P.C. today to learn more about the safety on the road and how you can receive the compensation after you have been involved in a car accident.